The best keywords in your industry are too expensive.

-Instead, try following some of the best practices for keyword selection and learn how to use the Google keyword tool for maximum success.
+Instead, try following some of the best practices for keyword selection and learn how to use the new and updated Google keyword tool for maximum success.

-Here’s how you can start finding keywords that will drive sales without breaking the bank.
+If you also want to know how to start finding keywords that will drive sales without breaking the bank, just keep on reading.

 Keywords: 4 Best Practices To Set You Up For Success